 We work alongside the ward and medical teams, facilitating a safe and timely discharge as soon as it is clinically appropriate.
 This includes acting as a bridge between hospital and community to resolve any issues the family may be having in relation to housing, equipment, care packages and support.

-The right intervention early on will help to ensure that our children and their families receive the best hospital experience possible, including the way home, no matter the journey taken!
+Successful planning starts with the child and family, with the right intervention early we ensure that children and their families receive the best hospital experience possible, including on the way home, no matter the journey taken!